A metal bin, fixed to a buried wooden 4×4, marked my first allowable outdoor distance.

 Then, I met Forrest, Forrest Gump; and he could run.
 Far.
 He ran out of his driveway; he ran past the county line; he ran all over the country.
 Sadly, this classic character did not catalyst my running journey, yet.

 For many years, our bike tires were imprisoned to my grandmother’s street.
-When we turned twelve, my grandfather took up bicycling in his retirement.
+When I turned twelve, my grandfather took up bicycling.
 So, in one of the most influential moments of my life, he actually took us with him down the main road.
-To the big hills, the creeks, and even other neighborhoods, he even let us ride to a gas station!
+To the big hills, the creeks, and even other neighborhoods, he even let us ride to a frickin’ gas station!

 My why is to tell the story to myself and others of what I endured, to use the accomplishment as a reminder in the hard times that things can be much tougher and that I’ve conquered challenges before and I will do it again, again, again.